auth0/docs/articles/native-platforms/ios-swift/04-user-profile.md

 ### 1. Fetch the User Profile

-First step is to fetch the user profile.
+The first step is to fetch the user profile.
 To do so, you need a valid `idToken` first.

 > Check out the [session handling tutorial](03-session-handling) if you're not sure about the `idToken`.